-Kidney cancer is the 5th most common cancer in Alberta.1
+Kidney cancer is the 9th most common cancer in Alberta.1

-About 540 adults were diagnosed in 2012.2
+About 540 adults were diagnosed in 2015.2

-- Rates for new kidney cancer cases in Alberta didn’t change much between 1992 and 2012.
+- Rates for new kidney cancer cases in Alberta didn’t change much between 1996 and 2015.1,2

 What can I do?

-Tobacco has cancer-causing toxins (called carcinogens) that damage kidney cells.
+Tobacco smoking is linked to about 17% of new cancer cases in Alberta.4 Tobacco has cancer-causing toxins (called carcinogens) that damage kidney cells.
 Over time, the damaged cells can turn into cancer.
 You can lower your risk for kidney cancer when you quit using tobacco or cut down.

 Excess weight is linked to about 13% of new kidney cancer cases in Alberta.5 Not being active enough is linked to about 8% of new kidney cancer cases in Alberta.6 The World Cancer Research Fund and American Institute for Cancer Research (WCRF/AICR) recommend adults stay at a healthy body weight3 and keep their body mass index (BMI) in the normal range.
 Use our BMI Tool to find the healthy weight range for you.